Maryam-Imani/TurbineFaultDiagnosing/README.md

 To run the producer.py:

-1- Start Kafka in both producer and customer with the same topic (http://kafka.apache.org/quickstart)
+1- Start Kafka in both producer and consumer with the same topic (http://kafka.apache.org/quickstart)

 2- Execute the following command: